ai-se/ai-se.github.io/index.md

 ---
-title: Welcome to the NcState AI for SE Lab
+title: The NcState "AI for SE" Lab
 layout: page
 ---